AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 ---
 # New Architecture

-Adobe Commerce Intelligence Product and Engineering teams have been focused on making the most sweeping, highly requested improvements possible for the last year.
+[!DNL Adobe Commerce Intelligence] Product and Engineering teams have been focused on making the most sweeping, highly requested improvements possible for the last year.
 Adobe is thrilled to announce the availability of a new [!DNL Commerce Intelligence] product architecture that makes these improvements a reality.

 ## Benefits of New Architecture